-The team reported to the 12 October 2017 meeting of the Specialist Education Accreditation Committee.
-The Committee considered the draft report and made recommendations on accreditation to AMC Directors in accordance with the options described in the AMC accreditation procedures.
+The 9 November 2021 meeting of the AMC Specialist Education Accreditation Committee considered the draft report to make recommendations on accreditation to AMC Directors in accordance with the options described in the AMC accreditation procedures.

-This report presents the Committee's recommendations, presented to the 24 November 2017 meeting of AMC Directors, and the detailed findings against the accreditation standards.
+This report presents the accreditation decision made by the 9 December 2021 meeting of the AMC Directors and the detailed findings against the accreditation standards.